Index Amend and Apply

 - square brackets are easy to read for simple use cases, but there are cases where

-has a wider range of operations - square bracket allows us to append to a dictionary itembutq)d:(`a`b`c)!(1 2;3 4 5;6 7 8 9) q)d a| 1 2 b| 3 4 5 c| 6 7 8 9 q)d[`c],:10 q)d a| 1 2 b| 3 4 5 c| 6 7 8 9 10
+@can be used where[]cannot []can only be used with named variables but@can be used without named variables, it can also be used with result of previous operation@has a wider range of operations - square bracket allows us to append to a dictionary itembutq)d:(`a`b`c)!(1 2;3 4 5;6 7 8 9) q)d a| 1 2 b| 3 4 5 c| 6 7 8 9 q)d[`c],:10 q)d a| 1 2 b| 3 4 5 c| 6 7 8 9 10@also allows us to prepend-

 we can use

-with non-dyadic operators -
+@with non-dyadic operators -

 to use a function taking more than 2 arguments, we create a monadic projection by fixing the other arguments inside the 3rd part of